rmcanany/SolidEdgeHousekeeper/HelpTopics.md

   <img src="My%20Project/media/customize_property_list.png">
 </p>

 The **Available Properties** are populated by clicking the `Update` button.
 You then use the `Customize` dialog to add, remove, and rearrange as needed.
-If you need a property not in the template, right-click the **Selected Properties** list and add it manually.
+If you need a property not in the template, right-click the **Favorite Properties** list and add it manually.

+Note, if you have added custom properterties to your Material Table, you can get those, too.
+However there is a trick.
+You have to temporarily set the material containing those properties in one of your templates for them to be found.
+After updating, you can change the material back to None.
+In the future, we will parse the Material Table for that information, but that is not currently available.

 </details>